tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

     --command '/irds_cli.sh --ir_datasets_id pangrams --output_dataset_path $outputDir'
 ```

-This produces the unified files that approaches in TIRA would use as inputs in the directory `pangram-dataset-tira`, e.g., `documents.jsonl`, `metadata.json`, `queries.jsonl`, `queries.xml`, etc.
+This produces the unified files that TIRA requires approaches to use as inputs.
+The files are saved to the directory `pangram-dataset-tira` and are named `documents.jsonl`, `metadata.json`, `queries.jsonl`, `queries.xml`.
+(Normally, as with other datasets, the files would also include relevance judgements, but we do not have them in this tutorial.
+This is because they are typically produced after an experiment has been run.)

-### Relevance Judgments

-To go the full circle and evaluate retrieval approaches, we would need relevance judgments.
-We skip this for the moment, as relevance judgments are typically only done after an experiment.

 ## Retrieval Experiments